Enter The Masters Review chapbook contest

 The winning writer will receive $3,000, digital and print manuscript publication, and 75 contributor copies.

-Last year’s winning book, Love at the End of the World by Lindy Biller, selected by Matt Bell, will be published next spring.
+Last year’s winner, Coats by Naomi Telushkin, selected by Kim Fu, will be published next spring.

 Find full details heremastersreview.com/chapbook-contest/